 - RAPP Emergency Funds at participating Brookdale RAPP sites.

-8. Medicaid and Healthcare for Kinship Caregivers
+8. Medicaid and Healthcare for New York Kinship Caregivers

 8.1 Medicaid for the child